TDarkShadow/iheartnewvegas/readme.md

 It boils down to two differences:

 - My guide is more extensive, as I believe anyone looking to mod Bethesda games shouldn't worry about the length of a mod list.
 If you are willing to install 50 compatible mods, you are probably willing to install a hundred.
 - I don't remove mods based on people being unable to read.
-I'd rather have people learn to read than babysitting them.
+I'd rather have people learn to read than babysit them.